-- 1 Providing for the display of the national motto "In God We 2 Trust" in classrooms and other areas in public school - 3 buildings. - 4 The General Assembly of the Commonwealth of Pennsylvania - 5 hereby enacts as follows: - 6 Section 1.
+- 1 Providing for the display of the national motto "In God We 2 Trust" AND THE BILL OF RIGHTS in classrooms and other areas <--3 in public school buildings. - 4 The General Assembly of the Commonwealth of Pennsylvania - 5 hereby enacts as follows: - 6 Section 1.
 Short title. - 7 This act shall be known and may be cited as the National - 8 Motto Display Act. - 9 Section 2.
 Legislative findings and declarations. - 10 The General Assembly finds and declares as follows: - 11 (1) The motto "In God We Trust" is part of the history - and heritage of the United States.
-On April 22, 2014, we will - 13 celebrate the 150th anniversary of our national motto "In God - 14 We Trust" on our coins.
+On April 22, 2014, we - 13 celebrated the 150th anniversary of our national motto "In - 14 God We Trust" on our coins.
 Although this phrase was not - officially established as our national motto until a law was - 16 passed by the 84th Congress and approved by President - 17 Eisenhower, it was first introduced to the nation by Francis

-- Scott Key in 1814 as words that would be included in our national anthem. - words on our coins.
+- Scott Key in 1814 as words that would be included in our national anthem. - It was a Pennsylvanian, however, that installed those words on our coins.
 James Pollock from Milton, Pennsylvania, became our 13th governor serving from 1855 to 1858.
 He was known as "The Great Christian Governor."
 Prior to Pollock's term as Governor and as one of the original trustees when The Pennsylvania State University became a charter, he served as a member of the Congress of the United States and became friends with then congressman, Abraham Lincoln.
 When Lincoln became president, he appointed Pollock director of the United States Mint. - (3) Pollock suggested the motto "In God We Trust" be featured on all United States currency.
 This practice first occurred in April of 1864 when Congress approved the use of the motto on United States two-cent pieces.
-Since then, the motto has been inscribed on most denominations of coins in an uninterrupted period of time extending from the present back to 1916. - (4) In 1956, the Congress of the United States adopted the motto "In God We Trust" as the national motto.
+Since then, the motto has been inscribed on most denominations of coins in an uninterrupted period of time extending from 1916 to the present. - (4) In 1956, the Congress of the United States adopted the motto "In God We Trust" as the national motto.
 It is currently codified at 36 U.S.C. § 302 (relating to national motto).
 Since 1957, the United States Bureau of Engraving and Printing has gradually incorporated the motto in the design on the reverse of all paper currency. - (5) On July 24, 2000, the United States House of Representatives, along with the concurrence of the Senate, unanimously resolved to encourage the display of the national motto of the United States in public buildings throughout the nation.